StackVista/stackstate-docs/setup/cli/cli-sts.md

 | `STS_CLI_API_PATH`      | n/a | The path appended to the end of the URL to get the API endpoint.
 (Defaults to `/api`)                                                                                                                                                           |
 | `STS_CLI_CONTEXT` | `--context` | The name of the context to use.                                                                                                                                                                                                                |

-Next to overriding specific parts of the config file, it is also possible to override the default config file location.
+Next to overriding specific parts of the config file, it's also possible to override the default config file location.
 This is done through the `--config <PATH>` flag.

 ## Upgrade